jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But it's all bullshit.

-Despite Left/Right yelling matches, neither ideology is your enemy.
-Because neither is your hero.
-The pundits, columnists, and reporters on NBC, CNN, Fox News, and countless newspapers and blogs only care to send you one-way messages to tune-in, protest-or most likely-buy and donate.
+Despite Left/Right yelling matches, neither ideology is your hero because both are your enemy.
+The pundits, columnists, and reporters on newspapers, broadcast television, cable news only care to send you one-way messages to tune-in, protest-or most likely-buy and donate.

 These extremists trick you.
 They say their ideological purity will hold government accountable to their "good" ideology.
 They want you to believe writing ideologically approved laws quickly translates into real-world change.
 But, both sides only want you to keep watching the Left/Right circus.
 They want the middle-class to be the audience of our own society.